 Novella Prep motivates and teaches students how to achieve their academic potential with refined and healthy study habits that lead to improved grades and helps them prepare to be considered for admission into and find success at the best-fitting colleges through proven holistic methods.
-We deep dive into helping students perform at their academic best by starting from the inside — setting a foundation before investing time and resources into academic or test prep tutoring.
+We deep dive into helping students perform at their academic best by starting from the inside — before investing time and resources into academic or test prep tutoring.
 Our proven holistic method (Retention, Relationships, and Responsibility) empowers students to be the author of their own plan, incorporating smart tutoring in ways that are far more effective and efficient.

 Statement of ethics: We believe that the student is the face of the application and therefore stand behind the mindful decision to never contact colleges on behalf of the student.
 We make no promises about outcomes and are guides through a complex, decentralized process in service of students and families.
 As members of NACAC and IACAC, professional organizations providing standards of best practices, we believe that through their hard work and our guidance, the student can earn and enjoy their own success!

 We help students create a custom framework for note taking and studying to know what to remember and how to create processes to remember what matters most; to set goals and identify who in their life can help carry out those goals whether they be planning for grades, milestones, measurement, and longer-term decisions like college selection and application.
 With cohesive advice, a student can better plan the quarter, organize the week, and live the day on their way to college and beyond.